25 August 2019 Hong Kong protest: Protesters set up roadblocks

-At around 4:00 PM, some protesters began dismantling roadside railings and barriers from nearby construction sites on Texaco Road to set up roadblocks; later, roadblocks were also set up at the intersection of Yeung Uk Road and Ma Tau Pa Road.
+At around 4:00 p.m., some protesters began dismantling roadside railings and barriers from nearby construction sites on Texaco Road to set up roadblocks; later, roadblocks were also set up at the intersection of Yeung Uk Road and Ma Tau Pa Road.
 Roadblocks also appeared at Texaco Road and Luen Yan Street.
-At 4:40 PM, the police announced that the Tsuen Wan Police Station report room was temporarily closed and urged protesters not to block emergency vehicle access to avoid affecting emergency services for the public.
-At 4:48 PM, riot police arrived at Yeung Uk Road.
+At 4:40 p.m., the police announced that the Tsuen Wan Police Station report room was temporarily closed and urged protesters not to block emergency vehicle access to avoid affecting emergency services for the public.
+At 4:48 p.m., riot police arrived at Yeung Uk Road.

-At 4.48 PM, several riot police arrived at Yeung Uk Road.
+At 4:48 p.m., several riot police arrived at Yeung Uk Road.

 Hong Kong Legislative Council member Lam Cheuk-ting arguing with riot police.

 Protesters used materials from a nearby construction site to set up roadblocks on Yeung Uk Road.

 A non-Chinese protester dressed as Santa Claus was asked by riot police to return to the pavement.